Welcome to the GovHack Handbook!

 So you’ve got a nice clean dataset and now you want to do some analysis on it to understand if reality matches your hypothesis!

-Sometimes the simplest tools are the best and a spreadsheet is all you need – Excel, afte rall, is the world’s most widely used IDE!
+Sometimes the simplest tools are the best and a spreadsheet is all you need – Excel is, afterall, the world’s most widely used IDE!

 The Sunlight Foundation has a set of good videos as an intro to Data Visualisation in Google Docs which also covers analysis.
 And finally, check out this rundown of Excel plugins for analysing and visualising data.